andersonba/yve-bot/docs/custom-actions.md

 title: Custom actions
 ---

 Create actions that your bot will interact.

-Examples: Sending email or requesting a hook url.
+Examples: Sending e-mail or requesting a hook URL.

 ## How to define